skip to main content

 Eligibility Criteria

-• are deemed to have Ordinary Residence in Camden as defined by the Care Act 2014
+• be deemed to have Ordinary Residence in Camden as defined by the Care Act 2014

 • have been assessed as having an eligible support need under the Care Act;